 I have been lucky enough to spend 20 plus years shooting for some amazing teams of people and Companies.
 These have included big players like Coca Cola, Estee Lauder and Toyota as well as smaller independents.
 I see both just as important as each other and think it's important to provide the best images and service whoever the Client may be.

-I have spent a great deal of time shooting a broad range of "subjects" from pens to people and this has given me a great understanding of the photographic and lighting process.
+I have spent a great deal of time shooting a broad range of "subjects" and this has given me a great understanding of the photographic and lighting process.
 I have worked with Senior Art Director's for large agencies & small start up businesses.
 If you need it, I am happy to offer guidance or advice for your project.

 More of an in-depth Bio